France Travel Planner by Tom Brosnahan & Jane Fisher Smart Currency Exchange: No Ripoffs!

 The Interbank Exchange Rate

-First, look up the interbank exchange rate for the currencies involved using Oanda.com, xe.com, Yahoo!
+First, look up the interbank (or mid-market) exchange rate for the currencies involved using Oanda.com, xe.com, Yahoo!
 Finance, Google Finance Converter, or a currency conversion app on your smartphone.
 This is the "wholesale" exchange rate used among banks.
 The rate changes minute by minute, but usually doesn't fluctuate greatly in a single day.
 You won't be offered a rate this good, but knowing this rate allows you to recognize a good (or bad) "retail" exchange rate when it's offered to you.

 Understanding the Spread